microsoft/edge-ai/README.md

 ## Build and Test

 Currently, this repository only supports linting and Terraform validation/plans for the included IaC.
 We recommend using the project's [dev container](./.devcontainer/README.md) for all contribution work.
+Please refer to the project's [Azure Pipeline](./azure-pipelines.yml) to see the PR and `main` branch build approaches.

 ## ADR Process